-The remaining credits may be selected from the list of optional modules.
-Several of the listed optional modules are directly related to Physiotherapy practice, with content and learning outcomes directly related to contemporary Physiotherapy practice, whilst the remainder are specifically offered to reflect the diverse settings within which Physiotherapists work, facilitating consideration of the role of the Physiotherapist from alternative perspectives, however choices must be relevant to your area of professional practice and target award and agreed in your personal and professional development plan with your personal tutor.
+The remaining credits may be selected from the list of optional (and adopted) modules which is appended to this programme specification to a total of 120 credits.
+The dedicated list of optional modules reflects the diverse roles and responsibilities of students and the wide range of health, wellbeing and social care settings within which they work.
+All modules must be relevant to your area of practice and target award and agreed in your personal development plan with your personal tutor.